Responsible Travel & the Tennessee Pledge

 Covid-19 is highly contagious and is known to spread mainly from person-to-person contact.
 By visiting the city of Pigeon Forge, Tennessee, you voluntarily assume all risks related to exposure to Covid-19.

-Our health department officials and our city and county leaders have determined that masks are an effective means to combat Covid-19.
-To that end, our county mayor has extended the mandate that requires masks to be worn in all indoor spaces as well as those outdoor spaces where social distancing is not possible.
-This mandate is in place until Aug.
-29.
+We want our businesses and schools to remain open.
+Since our local health officials have observed positive results from our efforts, our county mayor has extended the mandate that requires masks to be worn in all indoor spaces as well as those outdoor spaces where social distancing is not possible.
+This mandate is in place until Oct.
+30.

 Mayor of Pigeon Forge